The Macquarie Credit Union’s DREAM Festival is one of NSW’s largest regional music and arts festivals.

-It celebrates creativity in all kinds, evident in the lantern and lights displays, music, markets, art contests, traditional dances and much more.
+It celebrates creativity of all kinds, which is evident in the lantern and lights displays, music, markets, art contests, traditional dances, and much more.

-Not to be missed is the lantern parade, a major highlight of the event.
-It features a display of impressive sculptured lanterns created by children in the Central West region.
-The lantern parades begin at lower Talbragar Street at the evening, followed by mass lanterns that pass through various streets in Dubbo with culminations at Victoria Park on Darling Street.
+Not to be missed is the lantern parade – a major event highlight.
+It displays impressive sculptured lanterns created by children in the Central West region.
+The lantern parades begin at lower Talbragar Street in the evening, followed by lanterns that pass through various streets in Dubbo, culminating at Victoria Park on Darling Street.

 To get to Dubbo from Sydney, head over to Lithgow via the Blue Mountains.
 From Lithgow, you can either drive a car through Mudgee and Gulgong or go west through Bathurst and Orange.
-Considering that the journey from Sydney to Dubbo takes around five hours, the best way to make the most out of the DREAM festival is to spend a few days in town.
+Considering that the journey from Sydney to Dubbo takes around five hours, the best way to make the most of the DREAM festival is to spend a few days in town.